jfredrickson/setuid-wrapper/README.md

 Just a simple tool that can be used to start shell scripts with elevated privileges.

+## Why?

+Linux ignores the setuid bit on interpreted executables (e.g., shell scripts, interpreted languages, etc).
+This is for security reasons.
+Therefore, in order to run a script with setuid privileges, we need to execute it from a native binary executable that actually has the setuid bit on it.
+That's where this wrapper comes into the picture: it serves as the native binary that carries the setuid bit.

 ## Compiling

     gcc -o setuid-wrapper setuid-wrapper.c